-A sickle cell crisis is a painful episode that occurs with people who have sickle cell anemia.
-It happens when your red blood cells (RBCs) sickle and block blood vessels.
+A sickle cell crisis is a painful episode that occurs in people who have sickle cell anemia.
+It happens when sickle-shaped red blood cells (RBCs) block blood vessels.
 Blood and oxygen cannot get to tissues, causing pain.
 A sickle cell crisis can also damage your tissues and cause organ failure, such liver or kidney failure.
 A sickle cell crisis can become life-threatening.

 Contact your healthcare provider if: